Theacrine: Pharmacodynamics

+Administration of selective dopamine D1 and D2 antagonists demonstrate that, similarly to caffeine, the behavioural effects of theacrine are in part mediated by dopamine receptors.

+Pharmacokinetics

+Theacrine has half-life of 30 to 33 hours.

 Safety

-Theacrine has demonstrated clinical safety and non-habituating effects in healthy humans over 8 weeks of daily use at up to 300 mg/day.
-Moreover, there was no evidence of tachyphylaxis that is typical of neuroactive agents such as caffeine and other stimulants.
+Theacrine has demonstrated clinical safety and non-habituating effects in healthy humans over eight weeks of daily use at up to 300 mg/day.
+Moreover, there was no evidence of the tachyphylaxis typical of neuroactive agents like caffeine and other stimulants.

 In animal studies, theacrine has an LD50 of 810 mg/kg, compared to 265 mg/kg for caffeine.